-A normal heart rhythm ranges between 60-100 beats per minute.
+A normal heart rate ranges between 60-100 beats per minute.
 That means that your heart beats around 100,000 times a day!

 Your heart rate is controlled by electrical impulses that coordinate your heart’s contractions.
 These electrical impulses begin at the sinoatrial node – also called the sinus node or SA node – and are usually steady and consistent.

 The heart is made up of two upper chambers, called the atria, and two lower chambers, called the ventricles.
-When the atria contract, oxygen-rich blood flows into the ventricles.
-When the ventricles contract, blood is pumped out of the heart into the body.
+When the left atrium contracts, oxygen-rich blood flows into the left ventricle.
+When the left ventricle contracts, blood is pumped out of the heart into the body.